 - 1 tablespoon water or milk

-- Place rack in the upper third of your oven and preheat oven to 400 degrees.
-Line a large baking sheet with parchment paper or a silpat mat.
+- Place the butter (in stick form) in the freezer for 1 hour (see notes).
+Meanwhile, position your oven rack in the upper third of your oven and preheat to 400 degrees F. Line a large baking sheet with parchment paper or a silpat mat.

 - Bake the scones for 18-20 minutes (time will vary based on size), until they are golden brown on top.
 Serve immediately.